 The UAFS Fitness Center is located in the Gymnasium.
-The Fitness Center houses state-of-the-art Nautilus Nitro selectorized equipment, circuit training, a full line of Nautilus cardio equipment, and free-weight equipment.
+The Fitness Center houses Nautilus Nitro selectorized equipment, circuit training, a full line of Nautilus cardio equipment, and free-weight equipment.
 The Fitness Center provides facility and equipment orientations, personal body assessments, personal exercise prescriptions, and non-credit group exercise classes.
 All students currently enrolled in UAFS classes are admitted to the Fitness Center by presenting a valid Lions ID card.